bhnord/activities/events.md

 Some things never go out of style and there’s still a delicious pleasure in sipping a cup of tea while catching up with a friend.

+### 9 Unique Boston Book Clubs

+If one of your 2024 resolutions was to read more, you’re in for a treat.

 ### SoWa Vintage Market

 SoWa Vintage MarketEVERY SUNDAY, 11 AM - 4 PMLocated downstairs at 450 Harrison Ave, the SoWa Vintage Market is Boston's weekly destination for antiques, collectibles, vintage goods, and other one-of-a-kind curiosities.